 It’s around this time that you can finally pay the Dubai Desert Safari company for your tickets.
-It’s probably better to do this with a credit card, since you’ll be needing your cash for the bar: By this time, you will be ready for some alcohol (there is a fully stocked bar – pay per consumption – cash only).
+It’s probably better to do this with a credit card, since you’ll be needing your cash for the bar.
+By now you’ll be ready for some alcohol (there is a fully stocked bar – pay per consumption – cash only).

 Soft drinks are complimentary.

-The campsite has a large central podium, around which the Arabic seating is arranged (floor furnished with carpets, low tables and cushions).
-Behind the seating area they have set up two kitchen areas – one on each side.
+The campsite has a large central podium around which the Arabic seating is arranged (floor furnished with carpets, low tables and cushions).
+Behind the seating area they had set up two kitchen areas – one on each side.
 Here you can take a plate and choose from a good selection of meats and veggies (both vegetarian and non-vegetarian options are available).